Unifying Overwolf's products under a shared Design System foundation

 The hybrid-context constraint revealed two options.
 Product-only semantic tokens would force marketing components into one-off styling.
 Separate semantic layers would require designers to switch contexts mid-file on every hybrid page and maintain parallel systems indefinitely.

-I built one semantic layer that resolves correctly in both contexts.
-For example, a unified semantic layer. --color-surface-brand-ow resolves to the correct Overwolf red in both a CTA button and a hero banner, and --color-text-primary works in a data table and a marketing paragraph.
-The 4 platforms — Overwolf, CurseForge, Tebex and Nitropay.
-Each have brand token families that resolve through the same layer.
+I built a single semantic layer that resolves correctly in both contexts. --color-surface-brand-ow returns the correct Overwolf red in both a CTA button and a hero banner, and --color-text-primary works in a data table and a marketing paragraph.
+All four platforms (Overwolf, CurseForge, Tebex, and Nitropay) have brand token families that resolve through the same layer.

 I built one shared semantic layer instead of fragmented parallel systems.